bclynch/pomb-old/README.md

 #### Other

 - Validation on create juncture modal
-- Fix up the img upload functions in the server.
-    - Abstract it out of the damn main server itself (look at biotechne scripts for examples of this)
-    - Would like to make the endpoint more generic.
-Aka multiple or single uploads.
-How many max.
-Image quality.
-Image size.
-All can be img params or something.
 - Figure out imgsrc for responsive choice on which size image to display on cards + posts (mostly for the primary photos since those ones have lots of options)
 - Admin page to change certain types of things like hero banner, highlighted posts, or grid design
 - Auth validation for certain routes to check logged in state (post create, favorites, profile, etc)